 The Empty Nest Blessed Graduation Gift Guide is here!
-You may see other graduation gift guides out there, but probably none as well researched as mine.
+You may see other graduation gift guides out there but probably none as well researched as mine.
 Well, okay, I’ll be honest.
 I texted all three of my kids and one daughter-in-law and asked them what their favorite graduation gifts were.
-That, and I used my experience in purchasing graduation gifts over the years.
-(Let’s face it, our kids were not the ones buying the graduation gifts for their friends, just sayin’!)
+That, and corralled my poor recent-graduate-and-awesome-assistant, Emily, into giving me her input.
+Well, that, and I drew upon my experience in purchasing graduation gifts over the years.
+(Let’s face it, our kids were not the ones buying the graduation gifts for their friends, just sayin’.)
 One of my love languages is gifts, and I’m one of those annoying people who really does buy gifts all year long.
-When I find the perfect thing for the perfect person, I buy it – even if their next birthday is 51 weeks away.
-(True – and kind of embarrassing!) 🙂
+When I find the perfect thing for the perfect person, I buy it – even if their next birthday is 51 weeks away. 🙂

-If you’ve been hanging with me for a while now, you know that we are so proud to have a law school graduate of our own this year!
-It’s been a long three years, and he’s done an amazing job.
-We’re having so much fun deciding what to give him for graduation!
-If you’re giving to a college or higher level graduate, consider giving them something they couldn’t afford or wouldn’t splurge on for themselves.
+If you’ve been hanging with me for a while now, you know that our last child graduates from college this year!
+I talked about her plans for the future in this post.
+Bob and I are having so much fun deciding what to give her for graduation!
+If you’re giving to a college or higher level graduate, consider giving them something they couldn’t afford on their own or that they wouldn’t splurge on for themselves.
 Those kinds of gifts are always the best!

 You’ll find my complete graduation gift guide at the very bottom of this post, with graduation gift ideas for graduates of all ages and stages.
 The links in the collage above are clickable for more information, and as always, you can click on the pink text links or any of the other images for details.

 Regardless of whether you’re giving to a high school, college, graduate school, law school, or medical school graduate, I think a good place to start is to think about your relationship with the person you are giving to and then identify the type of gift you want to give.